-Mr. Gravelle has almost 20 years of litigation and transactional experience.
+Mr. Gravelle has nearly 30 years of litigation and transactional experience.

 He has handled environmental, real property, breach of contract, fraud, employment discrimination, construction defect, unfair business practices and trade secret cases in state and federal courts, administrative proceedings, arbitrations and mediations.

 He also has significant experience with real estate purchase and sale agreements, commercial leases, easement deeds, environmental indemnities, and a host of general business agreements, including licensing and non-disclosure agreements.

 - B.S., University of California at Davis, College of Agricultural and Environmental Sciences, 1989.

 - J.D., University of California at Los Angeles (UCLA), 1993.

 - Hinson Gravelle & Adair LLP (formerly Hinson & Gravelle LLP), 2002 – present.

 - McCutchen, Doyle, Brown & Enersen LLP (now Bingham McCutchen LLP), 1998 – 2002.